READY TO WEAR

 Through our Low Impact Denim collections we are investing in partnerships with innovators and factories who have the necessary technology and who share our desire to innovate and change.
 We work with jeans manufacturer Blueline, denim fabric suppliers Candiani and Evlox, and the finishing technology experts in Jeanologia to create our Low Impact Denim collections.
 The process of garment making is complex and below we highlight the most important ones for us.

-All our Low Impact Denim is made with 100% GOTS certified organic cotton.
-The GOTS certification ensures that our denim meets strict environmental and social standards from field to finished product.
+All our Low Impact Denim is made with organic cotton.
+This ensures that our denim meets strict environmental and social standards from field to finished product.

 No Harmful Chemicals